 Follow these step-by-step guidelines for meeting Part L1A of the Building Regs for new builds:

-- Choose a local EPC assessor (find one here)
+- Choose a local Energy Performance Certificate (EPC) assessor (find one here)

 - Provide your assessor with architectural drawings and specification in full detail

-- Include ACDs (Approved Construction Details) as part of the design if you can.
+- Include Approved Construction Details (ACDs) as part of the design, if you can.
 These are large-scale section details of elements like window openings and eaves details.
 They aim to ensure airtightness and reduce cold bridging from key parts of the structure and help towards achieving compliance

-- SAP assessor inputs the plans and information and completes the design calculation before work starts
+- An SAP assessor will input the plans and information and complete the design calculation before work starts

-- Designer agrees SAP input or reviews it after advice if the design does not pass.
+- The designer agrees SAP input or reviews it after advice if the design does not pass.
 Once the design has been amended and meets requirement L1A, the design assessment and SAP calculations are submitted to building control before work starts on site

 - Construction begins; any changes from specification should be notified to the SAP assessor during the build to ensure it still remains compliant